 My area of experience is creativity and alternative thinking, not customer service.
 However, I was inspired (or perhaps driven) to put pen to paper after recent experiences with several large organisations here in the UK.
 I will not name them directly but the two worst offenders provide my telephone and banking services.

-Large organisations just want to give us what they think we want or they might be so arrogant as to be saying “this is what you are going to get”.
-Recently I wanted answers to some questions regarding banking so I checked the company’s website for possible answers and after determining that the answers were not there I used the secure messaging system to ask my questions.
+Large organisations just want to give us what they think we want.
+They might be so arrogant as to be saying “this is what you are going to get”.
+Recently I wanted answers to some questions regarding banking.
+I checked the company’s website for possible answers.
+After determining that the answers were not there I used the secure messaging system to ask my questions.
 I did this 4 times and each time the reply was a section of the help text from their website that had been cut and pasted into the response that had been sent to me.

 When trying to contact my telephone company I tried 5 times via telephone and their chat service to resolve an issue.
-Each time I was told what they thought I wanted to hear i.e. you will get xxx within 14 days .
-They seemed to see themselves as an information service, relaying how they were told the system should behave but not actually being able to deal with exceptions.
+Each time I was told what they thought I wanted to hear i.e. you will get xxx within 14 days.
+They seemed to see themselves as an information service.
+I was being told how the system should behave.
+Exceptions were things that they seemed unable to deal with.

-In most cases it is not actually the fault of the individuals providing the service, it is the actual system that needs revamping.
-Use a little creative thinking guys, ask why I might be emailing or calling you.
-It is usually because my query is technical or non standard and I want some real help.
+In most cases it is not actually the fault of the individuals providing the service.
+It is the actual system that needs revamping.
+Use a little creative thinking guys.
+Ask why I might be emailing or calling you.
+It is usually because my query is technical or non standard.
+I want some real help.
 So why employ knowledgeable people as supervisors rather than let them answer the phone.
-Just think, if you answered your queries first time, you would ultimately cut down the number of calls to your call centres.
+Just think, if you answered your queries the first time, you would ultimately cut down the number of calls to your call centres.